-SLI SORCE provides funding to OSU students and student organizations in support of out of the classroom activities that align with SLI's vision and values and support student learning in one of the Student Affairs Domains of Learning and Service.
+SLI SORCE provides funding to OSU student organizations in support of out of the classroom activities that align with SLI's vision and values and support student learning in one of the Student Affairs Domains of Learning and Service.

 SORCE allocation categories for Recognized Student Organizations: